entisys360/ARM-Template-Sample/README.md

 **Action:**
 1. Customer on receiving the email will complete the desired procurements and licensing.
 2. Once completed the Customer along with the E360 will complete the Domain join operations which involves
-	1. Join/Provide the network , Meraki , Azure gateway and complete the VPN details.
+	1. Join/Provide the network , Meraki (as an example), Azure gateway and complete the VPN details.
 	2. Configure the domain controllers by joining the customer domain
 3. Once completed E360 will take on the next step to complete the ARM phase two form.
 4. Customer should create a managed identity and attach it to the Subscription.